 By Finn Christo, Qualified Personal Trainer And Ted Talk Speaker

-Ok, you’re motivated.
+So maybe you’ve already got that fitness motivation.
 Great.
 But we’ve been here before.
 A week, maybe two weeks of awesomeness before old habits start to creep in.
 So what can you do this time round to make sure you stay motivated and committed?

 Maybe it was a meticulously planned summer shred diet that lasted until lunchtime or a lean bulk that quickly turned dirty.
 Don’t worry, we’ve got some sneaky tips and hacks to help you move past ‘motivated’ into the magical world of ‘dedicated’.